Maker of Worlds

 LHR - NRT

-Hand-turned laburnum wood inlaid with white gold to indicate the North Pole and yellow gold to mark the flight path from London to Tokyo
+Hand-turned laburnum wood inlaid with white gold to indicate the North Pole and yellow gold to mark the flight path from London Heathrow to Narita Airport Tokyo

 Cockpit Studios